MultithreadCorner/Hydra/README.md

 All examples use CPP as host backend.

-Recent publications citing Hydra and presentations at conferences and workshops
+Recent publications, presentations at conferences and workshops citing Hydra
 -------------------------------------------------------------------------------

 1. [A. A. Alves Junior, *Hydra: a C++11 framework for data analysis in massively parallel platforms*, Proceedings of the 18th International Workshop on Advanced Computing and Analysis Techniques in Physics Research, 21-25 August 2017 Seattle,USA](https://inspirehep.net/record/1636201/files/arXiv:1711.05683.pdf),